“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 I started to understand why a group of people would eventually want to take it all for themselves and turn the rest of us into their slaves.
 Leaving us all ultimately unable to change the national decision making process by neutering the power of our entire political system.

-I wondered if we even had a chance to stop it and turn things around.
-Whether we even had a chance to save the country.
+I wondered if we even had a chance to stop and turn things around.
+Whether we even had a chance to save the country I had fallen in love with all over again.

 I’m still a liberal at heart

 In the truest sense of the word I am a liberal.
 I believe in maximum freedom and limited government.
-I believe in personal accountability and even used to call myself a liberal until I realized how badly the political left had bastardized the word.
+I believe in personal accountability and even used to call myself a liberal until I realized how badly the word had been bastardized.

 My Struggle with the current political establishment